Dimedime-d/kptranslation/README.md

 All "graphical" text in the ROM is _not_ automatically formatted and inserted.
 Should you change the images, there are a smattering of Python scripts in the `graphics/` folders to format the images to `.dmp` files, which has already been done.
 Python is my fast and dirty way of re-quantizing images to the same palettes used in game, compressing data using the game's custom functions as well as operating `grit.exe`.
 You do not need Python to patch the ROM, only to format new images if you choose to do so.

+## Debug Features

+You change the value of `DEBUG_VAR` in `build.bat` to a nonzero number to enable one debugging feature.
+Currently, you can re-watch the "rank up" cutscenes and re-view the location splash screens by holding L after any "level complete" screen.

 ## Known Bugs

-* Some character animations play faster than usual, due to my timing of the "rolling" text characters being faster.
+* Some character timings are slightly off, due to my timing of the "rolling" text characters being faster.
 * Transferring save data from the original Japanese ROM will result in slightly glitched in-game names, as the Japanese names remain in SRAM.
 Same thing will probably also happen if you named one of the save files with Japanese characters.
-I'm okay with this, as this doesn't impact the first-time experience.
+I'm okay with this, as this doesn't impact the first-time experience. **Use the attached save file fixer for migrating save files from the original Japanese ROM.**

 ## Areas of Potential Revision